getdnsapi/stubby/README.md

 # Configure Stubby

 _It is recommended to use the default configuration file provided which will use 'Strict' privacy mode and spread the DNS queries among several of the current DNS Privacy test servers.
 Note that this file contains both IPv4 and IPv6 addresses.
-This file is installed on *nix systems as /usr/local/etc/stubby/stubby.conf_
+This file is installed on *nix systems as /usr/local/etc/stubby/stubby.yaml_

+The configuration file format is a YAML like format and the name of the file must have an extension of .yaml.
+Essentially the configuration options available are the same as the options that can be set on a getdns `context` - Doxygen documentation for which is available [here](https://getdnsapi.net/doxygen/group__getdns__context.html).
+To aid with creating a custom configuration file, an example is given below.

+NOTE: As of the 0.1.3 release of Stubby the YAML format replaces the JSON like format used in earlier versions of the configuration file for getdns/stubby.
+The YAML format is more human readable and supports comments allowing options to be easily enabled and disabled.
+The JSON format is that which is used internally in getdns
+(it is the same as the output returned by `stubby -i`) and is still available by directly specifying a file with the name 'stubby.conf' on the command line using the -C option.

-### Create Custom Configuration File
+## Create Custom Configuration File

 Alternatively the configuration file location can be specified on the command line using the `-C` flag.
 Changes to the configuration file require a restart of Stubby.

-The configuration file format is a JSON like format used internally in getdns and is the same as the output returned by `stubby -i`.
-For example, this output can be used as a configuration file directly, but a less verbose form is also accepted.
-Essentially the options available are the same as the options that can be set on a getdns `context` - Doxygen documentation for which is available [here](https://getdnsapi.net/doxygen/group__getdns__context.html).
-To aid with creating a custom configuration file, an example is given below.

 The config file below will configure Stubby in the following ways: